georgewheatcroft/go-migrate-issue-large-github-source-files/README.md

 do:
 ```
     make setup-pg-container
-    #then run the test using migrate against the running container
+    # then run the test using migrate against the running container
     ./do-test.sh

+    # tearup/setup convenience methods are in the makefile if you wish to retry this
 ```

 ## expected result from tests